Administration

 How can I create a user group?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
 In the User groups tile, you have the option to create a user group.

 To create a user group, click the Create user group button in the Options panel in the right sidebar.

-To create a new user group, at least one letter or number must be entered.
-Only then can you click on the Create button to create the user group.
+To create a new user group, you must enter at least one letter or number.
+Then you can click the Create button to create the user group.
 Alternatively, you can click the Cancel button to discard the entry.

-The new user group will now appear as the first entry in the list.
-Upon reloading the page, the user group will be displayed in alphabetical order.
+The new user group now appears as the first entry in the list.
+After reloading the page, the user group will be shown in alphabetical order.

 How can I rename a user group?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
 In the User groups tile, you have the option to rename a user group.

-The input field is not read-only, and you can change the name as many times as you want, as long as at least one letter or number is present.
-Once you add, change, or delete at least one letter or number, your changes are immediately saved and visible to other users.
+The input field is not read-only.
+You can change the name as many times as you want, as long as at least one letter or number is present.
+Once you add, change, or delete at least one letter or number, your changes are saved immediately and visible to other users.

 How can I delete a user group?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
 In the User groups tile, you have the option to delete an existing user group.

 To delete a user group, click on the desired user group in the list to expand its details.
-You will then see the Delete user group option at the top right.
+You will then see the Delete user group button at the top right.

 A dialog then opens in which you must confirm the deletion.
-Click on the Delete button to finally confirm the deletion or on the Cancel button to cancel the deletion.
+Click the Delete button to finally confirm the deletion, or click the Cancel button to cancel the deletion.

 How can I add a user to a user group?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
 In the User groups tile, you have the option to add a user to a user group.

-Once you have selected at least one user, you can click on the Add button below to add the users to the user group.
-To discard the selection, click on the Cancel button.
+Once you have selected at least one user, click the Add button below to add the users to the user group.
+To discard your selection, click the Cancel button.

 The newly added users are then displayed in the user group.